ManojDevelper/Archimedis/src/data/Manfacturing/capabilities.md

         capabilitiescardid: Sachet
         capabilitiescardtitle: Sachets (Dry Syrup Powder)
-        capabilitiescarddesc: Fill Weight Accuracy and Sealing Quality are the ultimate quantifiers of a dry powder sachet’s stability.
+        capabilitiescarddesc: Fill Weight Accuracy and Sealing Quality are the ultimate qualifiers of a dry powder sachet’s stability.
 Our horizontal and vertical sachet machines are precisely engineered to achieve Accurate Fill Weight, Four-side Leak-proof Sealing, and a Wide Range of Fill Weight - 1 to 50 grams.